 Here is a guided meditation for panic attacks and anxiety: Guided Imagery for Panic Attacks

-Students who need longer term therapy can be provided the resources to help find a counselor in the local area.
+Students who need or desire longer term therapy can be provided with resources to help find a counselor in the local area.
 CWS has a counselor who specializes in assisting with referrals.

-Because the needs and situations of students will be different, students may receive more or fewer counseling sessions than their peers.
+Because the needs and situations of students will be different, some students may receive fewer counseling sessions than their peers.

 Like other healthcare centers, appointments at Counseling and Wellness Services must be initiated and made by the students themselves.
 Please see the above question, "I'm concerned about a student/friend/roommate.
 What resources are there?" for additional resources.